RedPRL/cooltt/doc/ic-design.md

 ## questions this design needs to answer

-*this isn't exhaustive and also won't be a top level heading in the final version*
+_this isn't exhaustive! it also won't exist in the final version, it's more of a todo list to make sure i don't forget to address things that have been brought up_

 1. what are the names of the imported identifiers?
 (Are they qualified?)
 1. Do we need to keep track of whether an identifier comes from this file